RahulKumar-98/osticket-prereqs/README.md

 </p>
 <p>
 Once the VM has been created, we will copy the public IP address of the VM and paste it onto the Remote Desktop application.
-In the Remote Dekstop app, select show more options and enter in the username that was created in the first step.
+In the Remote Desktop app, select "show more options" and enter in the username that was created in the first step.
 </p>
 <br />